-- (ii) if applicable, with the municipality as contemplated in section 6. - (6) (a) A person authorised in writing to perform an act contemplated in subsection (2), must- - (i) provide the owner or occupier of the property with a copy of the said written authorisation; - (ii) at all times whilst performing any such act, be in possession of such written authority; and - (iii) identify himself or herself to the owner or occupier of the property by means of an official identification document. - (b) If the person contemplated in paragraph (a) fails to comply with subparagraphs (i), (ii) or (iii) of that paragraph, the owner or occupier of the property may refuse that person entry to the property or may refuse the performance of an act contemplated in subsection (2). - (7) If the property in question is damaged as a result of the performance of an act contemplated in subsection (2), the expropriating authority must repair to a reasonable standard, or compensate the affected person for that damage after delivery of a written demand by the affected person and without undue delay. - (8) Any legal proceedings arising out of a claim referred to in subsection (7) must comply with the relevant provisions of the Institution of Legal Proceedings Against Certain Organs of State Act, 2002 (Act No. 40 of 2002).
+(ii) the municipality as contemplated in section 6, unless the expropriating authority is the municipal council.

+(6) (a) A person contemplated in subsection (2) must-

+- (i) provide the owner or occupier of the property with a copy of the written authority; - (ii) at all times while performing any authorised act, be in possession of the written authority; and - (iii) provide written identification to the owner or occupier of the property by means of an official identification document. - (b) The owner or occupier of the property may refuse entry to the property to a person contemplated in subsection (2) who fails to comply with paragraph (a), or may refuse to allow an act contemplated in subsection (2). - (7) If the property in question is damaged through an act contemplated in subsection (2), an affected person may deliver written demand to the expropriating authority and the expropriating authority must repair the damage to a reasonable standard or compensate for the damage without undue delay. - (8) Any legal proceedings arising out of a claim under subsection (7) must 3 comply with the Institution of Legal Proceedings Against Certain Organs of State Act, 2002 (Act No. 40 of 2002). - (9) The powers, authority and obligations conferred or imposed by this section are subject to the laws governing the protection of personal and private information, and must be exercised accordingly. - (10) If the property is not land, the expropriating authority may authorise a suitably qualified person or valuer to ascertain its suitability and value for determining an amount of compensation to be offered.